Nieu-Bethesda: History

 Nieu Bethesda is situated on the farm, Uitkyk, which belonged to BJ Pienaar.
 There was a very strong water supply on the farm and BJ Pienaar changed the course of the Gats River to drain the marshes and turn the area into fertile fields – where Nieu Bethesda stands today.
+The original marshlands were known to indigenous people as "/hue≠ga", possibly a San word meaning either wide-marsh or baboon-marsh.
 On 15 December 1874, the farmers of this area met for the first time with a view to establishing a village and Dutch Reformed Church congregation.
 A town council was elected.
 In February 1875, a petition group of 169 men met the church council of Graaff-Reinet, headed by the Reverend Charles Murray, son of the first preacher Andrew Murray.
 On the same day, negotiations were concluded to buy Uitkyk from Pienaar's sons.

 It was not until 1878 that Graaff-Reinet agreed to the petitions of the Nieu Bethesda people.
 Rev. Charles Murray named the new settlement Nieu Bethesda in reference to the strong fountain and its biblical reference.
 In 1880, the church struggled to run the village so, in 1886, it became a municipality, but with administrative rights only.
 The church retained the properties.
 This meant that residents had to pay two taxes, an arrangement that led to friction for many generations.
 The town experienced a period of growth from its establishment in 1870s to about 1930.
 Nieu-Bethesda was eclipsed by larger towns during the 1930s and ‘40s.
-The Great Depression, improved transport and the town's isolated location led to a mass exodus, leaving the town in an impoverished state.
+Improved transport and the town's isolated location led to a mass exodus during the Great Depression, leaving the town in an impoverished and depopulated state.

 The town of Nieu Bethesda carries a peculiar history and has therefore become a tourist attraction.
 The Dutch Reformed Church which was founded in 1875 in the area began holding its services in BJ Pienaar's wagon house.
 A new church building was inaugurated in 1905.
 The Wagon House (now known as the Old Church Hall) was then used as a church hall and a venue for English church services.

+The Owl House

 In the 1930s, a Nieu Bethesda-born teacher known as Helen Martins returned to the town.
 After her father's death in 1945, Martins began transforming her home into a work of art.
 She employed Koos Malgas, a Nieu Bethesda local to assist her with her artwork.
 She and Malgas constructed cement and glass statues inspired by biblical texts, the poetry of Omar Khayyam, and the works by William Blake.
 In 1976, Martins aged seventy-eight, took her own life by swallowing caustic soda.
-Martin's house known as The Owl House is now run by the Owl House Foundation formed in 1996 and is now a major tourist attraction.
+Martins' house known as The Owl House is now run by the Owl House Foundation formed in 1996 and is now a major tourist attraction.